 Despite over three decades of recording and gigging experience, Martin Dale is still an energetic, youthful and entertaining performer, folk singer, songwriter and multi-instrumentalist.
-Playing around 230-250 gigs a year, he’s mostly on the road, performing as a solo folk singer/troubadour/entertainer, as half of the Folk duo Strong Ale, a third of Party Rockers Aliens! a quarter of Folk/Americana outfit Fionia Cross and a fifth of Folk Rock outfit Brophy’s Law, Compere of the John Peel Stage at Glastonbury Festival and host of the Wednesday “Love Stream” on Facebook…he has also released 2 albums of his own compositions on the Short Fuse label.
+Playing around 230-250 gigs a year, he’s mostly on the road, performing as a solo folk singer/troubadour/entertainer, as half of the Folk duo Strong Ale and a fifth of Folk Rock outfit Brophy’s Law, Compere of the John Peel Stage at Glastonbury Festival and host of the Wednesday “Love Stream” on Facebook…he has also released 2 albums of his own compositions on the Short Fuse label.

-Former front man with Wolverhampton Psychedelic Prog Rockers “Whirly Blues” and Comedy and Chaos Folk Act “Rumpus”, he has steadily worked the live circuits of Northern Europe, spreading his infectious joy and energy, warped humour and lightly whisky soaked voice for the last 30 years.
+Former front man with Wolverhampton Psychedelic Prog Rockers “Whirly Blues” and Comedy and Chaos Folk Act “Rumpus”, he has steadily worked the live circuits of Northern Europe and elsewhere, spreading his infectious joy and energy, warped humour and lightly whisky soaked voice for the last 30 years.

 His first solo album “Fisk?” was recorded with legendary producer Flemming Rasmussen at the console, and contained the cult hit “Make mine a Pilsner” which has been sung at pubs and parties all over Europe since.

 The second album “A Different Kettle of Fish” is another joyful album: more acoustic than the previous album, and thus more representative of his live solo work.

 Since 2001 he’s been based in Denmark, and in 2017 opened Avalon Studios on his farm in southern Fyn, where he’s now working on recordings for the next few releases.
 The first of which is “Down The Pub” released on 1st September 2020